Saphenion®: Einführung des Venenklebers VenaBlock®

 The vein glue VenaSeal® consists of honey-like n-butyl-2-cyanoacrylate.
 The vein glue VenaBlock® consists of liquid n-butyl-2-cyanoacrylate.

-Photos / Video: Utzius, S Madleen
+Photos / Video: Utzius, S Petra

 Literatur / Links: